faiface/par-lang/docs/src/processes/duality.md

 We've now seen the `chan` expression in action, using the obtained channel to return early in its process.
 But that only scratches the surface!

-The channel obtained is actually a lot more than a return handle.
-It's a **dual,** a direct access to the **consumer** of the whole `chan` expression.
+The channel you obtain isn't just a return handle — it's a **direct connection to the consumer** of the result.
 It can be interacted with sequentially, constructing a value step-by-step.

 The title of this section, _"construction by destruction",_ is very apt!
 What we're about to learn here is exactly analogous to the famous trick in mathematics: _a proof by contradiction._